okx/okexchain-docs/docs/resources/okexchaincli.md

 ### withdraw rewards

-Send a proposal used for withdraw rewards from community pool
+Send a proposal  for rewards withdrawal from the community pool.

 ```shell
 $ okexchaincli tx gov submit-proposal community-pool-spend -h